Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Empirical Evaluation

+\emph{Results.} Table \ref{tab:statistical_rq13} shows the percentage of the root cause clusters that are explanatory for both \APPR and HUDD.
+Since we repeat the execution \APPR with ten different DNN instances for each case study subject, we report the minimum, maximum and median of the percentages obtained.
+Across all three case study subjects, \APPR shows a higher percentage of explanatory root cause clusters than HUDD.
+The median results with GD, OC, and HPD are 86\%, 100\%, and 90\%, respectively, compared to 86\%, 57\%, and 88\%, respectively, with HUDD. \MAJOR{R3.3}{Table \ref{tab:statistical_rq13} also reports the p-values resulting from performing a one-sample Wilcoxon signed rank test (see Section~\ref{sec:subj}).
+The p-values are below 0.05 for OC and HPD, which indicates that the percentage of \APPR's root cause clusters that present at least one explanatory parameter is significantly larger than the one obtained with HUDD for OC and HPD.
+As for GD, the results are similar.}

-These results show a significant difference in the percentage of clusters that can be explained between \APPR or HUDD for the OC case study subject (43\% difference).
+These results show a large difference in the percentage of clusters that can be explained between \APPR or HUDD for the OC case study subject (43\% difference).
 Indeed, for \APPR, all the clusters have a high reduction in variance, while this is only the case for 57\% of the clusters for HUDD.
-As explained in the previous section, this can be explained by the fact that OC clusters have a complex shape, more so than in other case study subjects.
+As explained in the previous Section, this can be explained by the fact that OC clusters have a complex shape, more so than in other case study subjects.

-As for GD and HPD, the results are pretty close for both methods.
-We observe a 2\% difference for HPD and a 7\% difference for GD.
+As for GD and HPD, the \APPR median is close to the result obtained with HUDD (although for HPD the difference is significant with a significance level of $0.05$).
+For the median, we observe a 2\% difference for HPD and no difference for GD.
 These results confirm the results obtained in RQ1.2.
 For GD and HPD, both methods show 100\% of the clusters with a parameter presenting a variance reduction above 50\%.
 These results are however still slightly in favor of \APPR.
 Once again, the above results are explained by the fact that the root cause clusters found by \APPR can take arbitrary shapes.
 Such clusters, as previously explained and in the general case, have better chances to group similar images than clusters with convex shapes.